-Sigrid Quack (sigridquack) is head of the research group “Institution-building across borders” at the Max Planck Institute for the Study of Societies in Cologne.
+Sigrid Quack (sigridquack) is Professor of Sociology at the University of Duisburg-Essen and head of the research group “Institution-building across borders” at the Max Planck Institute for the Study of Societies in Cologne.
 Her research focuses on the problem solving capacity of different forms of transnational governance, and in collaboration with other members of the group she is currently comparing standard setting in the fields of accounting, labour, copyright and environment.
 Previous work dealt with the internationalisation of law firms (with Glenn Morgan, abstract), transnational law-making (abstract) and globalisation and institutions (with Marie-Laure Djelic, details).
 Sigrid is a long-standing and active member of the European Group of Organization Studies.

 Jiska Gojowczyk (jiskagojowczyk) is a doctoral fellow at the Max-Planck Institute for the Study of Societies in Cologne.
 She graduated in sociology, cultural anthropology and theatre, film and TV studies at the University of Cologne.
 Currently, she is interested in the role of religious actors in environmental governance.

 Olga Malets (olgamaletz) is a researcher at the Department of Forest and Environmental Politics of the Technical University of Munich.
 She was a postdoctoral research fellow in the research group “Institution-building across borders” at the Max Planck Institute for the Study of Societies in February-August 2009 and a graduate student at the International Max Planck Research School in October 2005-January 2009.
 In May 2009 she defended her dissertation on the localization of global norms of sustainable forest management promoted by private organizations in a domestic context.